alphasaft/Micro/src/documents/Syntax Reference.md

 a.b() <=> (a.b)()
 ```

-Like we've seen, primitives also are implicit operators. `#string` differs a bit from the two others in the fact it got additionnal semantics.
-Should string formatting be used, it will get additionnal arguments :
+Like we've seen, primitives also are implicit operators.
+There's a bit more than what we saw earlier.

+### String formatting

+`#string` supports string formatting, as in :

 ```
 "Hi, {name} !"  <=>  [#string '`Hi, `; name; '` !`]